 His research focuses on tax behavior (e.g.: the relationship between taxpayers and tax authorities), the psychology of money (e.g.: its symbolic and affective value) and consumer psychology.
 Publications include articles in Journal of Economic Psychology, Journal Of Behavioral And Experimental Economics, Economic And Industrial Democracy, Journal Of Social And Political Psychology, International Journal Of Bank Marketing, International Journal Of Market Research, Scientific Reports, Plos One.

-Fabian Christandl is Professor of Economic, Business and Social Psychology at the Fresenius University of Applied Sciences, Cologne, Germany.
-He is joint Editor-in-Chief of the Journal Wirtschaftspsychologie (Economic Psychology).
+Fabian Christandl is Professor of Economic and Social Psychology at Hochschule Fresenius – University of Applied Sciences, Cologne, Germany.
 He obtained his PhD (2008) from the University of Cologne, Germany and his Habilitation (2014) from the University of Cologne, Germany.
-His started his first academic position at Fresenius University of Applied Sciences, Cologne, in 2012.
+His started his first academic position at Hochschule Fresenius – University of Applied Sciences, Cologne, in 2012.

-His major research interest is in lay beliefs on the economy.
-Current work includes both situational and differential drivers of price-based quality inferences in consumer behavior as well as the impact of money cues on individual well-being.
-Publications include articles in Applied Psychology, Journal of Economic Psychology, Food Quality and Preference, Journal of Psychology, German Economic Review, and Wirtschaftspsychologie (Economic Psychology).
+His major research interest is in lay beliefs on the economy and sustainability issues.
+Current work includes both situational and differential drivers of price-based quality inferences in consumer behavior, the impact of money cues on individual well-being, and situational and differential drivers of sustainable consumer behavior.
+Publications include articles in Appetite, Applied Psychology, Computers in Human Behavior, Journal of Business Research, Journal of Economic Psychology, Journal of Experimental Social Psychology, Food Quality and Preference, Journal of Psychology, and German Economic Review.